pingcap/blog/securing-online-gaming-combine-chaos-engineering-with-devops-practices.md

 ### Red teaming

 Understandably, our team members grew bored of regular chaos experiments.
-After all, it’s something like telling your left hand to fight against your right hand.
+After all, it's something like telling your left hand to fight against your right hand.
 Here at IEG, **we integrate a testing practice called red teaming into chaos engineering to ensure that our system resiliency improves in an organic way**.
 Red teaming is similar to penetration testing, but more targeted.
-It requires a group of testers to emulate real-world attacks from an outsider’s perspective.
+It requires a group of testers to emulate real-world attacks from an outsider's perspective.
 If I were in charge of IT operations, I would simulate faults to specific services, and check to see whether my developer colleges were doing a good job.
-If I found any potential faults, well, be prepared for some “hard talk.”
+If I found any potential faults, well, be prepared for some "hard talk."
 On the other hand, developers would actively perform chaos experiments and make sure no risk was left behind to avoid being blamed.

 <img src="media/the-red-teaming-process-in-ieg.png" width="500">
 <div class="caption-center">The red teaming process in IEG<div>

 ### Dependency analysis

-It’s important to manage dependencies for microservices.
+It's important to manage dependencies for microservices.
 In our case, non-core services cannot be the bottleneck for core services.
 Fortunately, with chaos engineering, we can run dependency analysis simply by injecting faults into called services and observing how badly the main service is affected.
 Based on the results, we can optimize the service calling chain in a specific scenario.

 ### Automated fault detection and diagnosis